BookOps-CAT/CBH-migration/README.md

     + caret in 007 tag: b112313929 (training server old load table overlaid existing bib based on 001 match)
     + import of 590: b123708229 (accepted but highlighted as a mistake in red in bib display in Sierra)
     + import of 699 tag: b123708230 (accepted but hightlighted as an error in bib display)
+    + import of 796 tag: b123708242 - tag rejected by load table (no mapping) - missing (move data to 700 to mitigate)